Skip to main content

 Previous Champions are among the players already exempt from qualification, with several exemption categories in place.

-Players not exempt can qualify through routes including the Open Qualifying Series, while Regional and Final Qualifying events are open to professional and amateur golfers worldwide who meet the entry criteria.
+Players not exempt could qualify through routes including the Open Qualifying Series, while Regional and Final Qualifying events were open to professional and amateur golfers worldwide who met the entry criteria.

 Portrush is staging The Open for the third time.
 Max Faulkner claimed the Claret Jug in 1951, when Portrush became the first course outside Scotland and England to host the Championship, while Shane Lowry memorably triumphed when The Open returned to the County Antrim coast in 2019.